CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 For this checkpoint, you are expected to have successfully integrated the provided UI code into your project.
 Additionally, you must implement and deploy a server-side functionality that returns a hardcoded response.
 This step is crucial to ensure you are on track.
 We have provided some initial code on [this repo](https://github.com/CMU-313/translator-service).

 Furthermore, your server-side code must include unit tests.
-For this task, you should move the tests you wrote in the previous checkpoint to the repo to integrate them unto the CI pipeline.
+To accomplish this, you must move the tests you wrote in the previous checkpoint to the repo and integrate them into the CI pipeline.

 ## Final Deliverables

 ### Final LLM Experiment Implementation (30 points)

 The final step is to implement this LLM feature into your team's NodeBB project, following your design document.
 Your implementation should include the UI code you integrated in Checkpoint #2.
 Your implementation should match the design you settled on in your design doc.
 You should also integrate the code you developed as a part of the LLM experiment, but you may modify it as needed to successfully integrate the functionality into your code.

 ### Evaluation Report (30 points)